Travel information about Weligama

 The low season lasts from July to October.
 At this time there may be rain, the sky is often overcast.
 To relax even during this time, you can comfort, but in General, the likelihood of bad weather is much higher.

-Seasons in Weligama months*
+The tourist seasons in Weligama months*

 * best time to visit;